What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • 1 tbsp. spoon of olive oil.

 These components should be mixed well and applied to the décolleté, neck and face.
-The mask should be kept for no longer than 20 minutes.
-The mask is washed off with just warm water.
+Keep the mask on for no longer than 20 minutes.
+The mask is washed off simply with warm water.

 Contraindications

-Due to the presence of a large amount of sugar in the fruit, they are contraindicated for everyone who suffers from diabetes.
+Due to the presence of large amounts of sugar in the fruit, they are contraindicated for anyone who suffers from diabetes.
 In addition, it is worth considering the tendency to obesity and allergic reactions.
-Due to the high iodine content, it is not recommended for people with thyrotoxicosis.
+Due to great content iodine, it is not recommended for use by people with thyrotoxicosis.

-Doctors advise before the first use to test your body for allergic reactions to its fruits.
-It is also worth giving it to small children with caution.
+Doctors advise testing your body for allergic reactions to its fruits before the first use.
+It should also be given to young children with caution.

-In addition, feijoa has its own restrictions on its use.
-Too much fruit eaten at a time can lead to fever, heart palpitations, nervous anxiety, as well as decreased performance and the appearance of fatigue and fatigue.
+In addition, feijoa has its limitations in use.
+Eating too much fruit at one time can lead to fever, rapid heartbeat, nervous anxiety, as well as decreased performance and fatigue.

 How to grow at home

-Russians are already accustomed to the fact that almost any kind of fruit and berries are constantly available.
-Of course, the nutritional value of strawberries or raspberries brought to us in the midst of frost is far from the value of a domestic seasonal product.
-However, among the exotic fruits, there are those that deserve the closest attention.
+Russians are already accustomed to the fact that almost any fruit and berries are constantly available.
+Of course the nutritional value Strawberries or raspberries brought to us at the height of frost are far from the value of domestic seasonal goods.
+However, even among exotic fruits there are those that deserve the closest attention.
 One of these products is feijoa.

 Source: depositphotos.com

-These green "berries" appear on our shelves in late autumn.
-They are not always imported: in Russia, feijoa is grown in the Krasnodar Territory and the subtropical regions of the Caucasus.
+These green “berries” appear on our shelves in late autumn.
+They are not always imported: in Russia, feijoas are grown in the Krasnodar Territory and subtropical regions of the Caucasus.
 The pulp of the fruit tastes like strawberries, kiwi and pineapple at the same time.
-The dense green skin is not as appetizing, but it is very fragrant and healthy.
+The thick green skin is not so appetizing, but very aromatic and healthy.

-Today we'll talk about the health benefits of feijoa.
+Today we will talk about the health benefits of feijoa.

 Feijoa peel contains a large amount of essential oils and vitamin C. This complex successfully activates the body's defenses.
-Eating the fruit helps to cope with the symptoms of SARS, and also reduces the likelihood of infection.
+Eating fruits helps cope with the symptoms of acute respiratory viral infections and also reduces the likelihood of infection.

 Contains a lot of iodine

 Feijoa is the only fruit that contains more iodine than seafood.
-Moreover, the iodine compounds in its composition are water-soluble and well absorbed by the body.
+Moreover, the iodine compounds in its composition are water-soluble and are perfectly absorbed by the body.

-Regular use of feijoa is necessary for diseases caused by iodine deficiency in food.
-The product normalizes the endocrine system and metabolism, promotes mental activity.
+Regular consumption of feijoa is necessary for diseases caused by iodine deficiency in food.
+The product normalizes the functioning of the endocrine system and metabolism, promotes the activation of mental activity.

-The main source of antioxidants is feijoa peel.
-It is rich in catechins and leukoanthocyanins, which have powerful antifungal and antibacterial properties.
+The main source of antioxidants is feijoa skin.
+It is rich in catechin and leucoanthocyanin, which have powerful antifungal and antibacterial effects.
 There is evidence of the ability of these substances to reduce the risk of developing cancer.

-Thanks to the unique combination of essential oils, tannins, antiseptics and other beneficial compounds, feijoa has a positive effect on the functioning of the gastrointestinal tract.
-The fruits relieve the unpleasant symptoms of gastritis, help with chronic constipation.
-Feijoa is advised to use for pathologies of the stomach, intestines, liver and pancreas.
+Thanks to a unique combination of essential oils, tannins, antiseptics and other useful compounds feijoa has a positive effect on the functioning of the gastrointestinal tract.
+Fruits relieve unpleasant symptoms gastritis, help with chronic constipation.
+It is recommended to consume feijoa for pathologies of the stomach, intestines, liver and pancreas.

 Improves the condition of the cardiovascular system

 Feijoa contains no less catechins than green tea.
-These substances maintain the tone of the vascular wall and serve as a prophylactic agent at a high risk of developing cardiovascular pathologies.
+These substances maintain the tone of the vascular wall and serve prophylactic with a high risk of developing cardiovascular pathologies.

 Feijoa fruits have a disinfectant and mild diuretic effect.
-They are recommended for use in inflammatory diseases of the kidneys and urinary tract (pyelonephritis, cystitis, etc.).
+They are recommended for use for inflammatory diseases of the kidneys and urinary tract (pyelonephritis, cystitis, etc.).

 Has an antiseptic effect

 Feijoa peel is a natural antiseptic.
-Its decoction, which suppresses the activity of pathogenic microflora, is used as a rinse for stomatitis and periodontal disease, for external treatment of wounds, as well as a disinfectant and astringent for diarrhea.
+Its decoction, which suppresses the activity of pathogenic microflora, is used as a rinse for stomatitis and periodontal disease, for external processing wounds, and also as a disinfectant and astringent with diarrhea.

 Feijoa has a number of contraindications.
-So, it is forbidden to give it to children under the age of one year: their digestive system does not yet produce the enzymes necessary for digestion.
-Pregnant women need to eat feijoa with care to avoid getting too much iodine.
-With diabetes mellitus, the inclusion of fruits in the diet must be agreed with the doctor, since the pulp of feijoa contains quite a lot of sugars.
+Thus, it is forbidden to give it to children under the age of one year: their digestive system does not yet produce the enzymes necessary for digestion.
+Pregnant women should eat feijoa with caution so as not to get excess iodine.
+At diabetes mellitus the inclusion of fruits in the diet must be agreed with your doctor, since feijoa pulp contains quite a lot of sugars.

-You can not use unripe fruits for food: this is fraught with poisoning.
-When using feijoa for the first time, you should be prepared for an allergic reaction, so you should start with one or two fruits.
+Unripe fruits should not be used as food: this can lead to poisoning.
+When eating feijoa for the first time, you should be prepared for an allergic reaction, so you should start with one or two fruits.

-Feijoa is eaten fresh, made with jam and jam.
-The rind is dried and added to the tea leaves.
-This is a seasonal fruit, but you can prolong its use by preparing a vitamin mixture from a kilogram of ripe feijoa (do not remove the peel!), Rubbed with 600-800 g of sugar.
-The workpiece is stored for a long time in the refrigerator.
-Taking one or two tablespoons of the mixture daily, you can strengthen the immune system, provide the body with iodine, improve the condition of the digestive tract and blood vessels, increase efficiency and mood, and protect yourself from colds for the entire long winter.
+Feijoa is eaten fresh and made into jam and jam.
+The peel is dried and added to tea leaves.
+This is a seasonal fruit, but you can extend its shelf life by cooking vitamin mixture from a kilogram of ripe feijoa (do not remove the peel!), ground with 600-800 g of sugar.
+The preparation is stored for a long time in the refrigerator.
+By taking one or two tablespoons of the mixture daily, you can strengthen your immune system, provide the body with iodine, and improve your condition. digestive tract and blood vessels, increase efficiency and mood, protect yourself from colds throughout the long winter.

 Feijoa is gaining popularity not so much because of its taste, but because of its benefits.
-A selection of surprising facts will allow you to take a fresh look at this tropical fruit.
+Selection amazing facts will allow you to take a fresh look at this tropical fruit.

-According to the classification, they belong to the family of myrtle plants.
-The height of the shrubs reaches 3 meters.
+According to the classification, they belong to the myrtle plant family.
+The height of the bushes reaches 3 meters.
 It looks especially beautiful during the flowering period.
-Feijoa blooms with bright crimson inflorescences with white-pink blotches.
+Feijoa blooms with bright crimson inflorescences with white and pink splashes.

-Leaves are dense, dark green.
-The fruits outwardly resemble unripe walnuts.
-The inside of the berries is juicy pulp.
-It tastes like strawberry sweetness and kiwi astringency.
+The leaves are dense, dark green.
+The fruits look like unripe ones walnuts.
+There is juicy pulp inside the berries.
+It tastes like the sweetness of strawberries and the tartness of kiwi.

-The amazing properties of the shrub make it evergreen.
-The plant tolerates frosts down to -14 ° С. The crop has the ability not to spoil for a long time.
-Well transported.
+The amazing properties of the shrub allow it to be evergreen.
+The plant tolerates frosts down to -14°C. The harvest has the ability not to spoil for a long time.
+Transports well.

 Feijoa grows in Russia - in Crimea, Krasnodar, Georgia, Azerbaijan, Ukraine

-Due to insufficient information, the overseas fruit has not found widespread use in our country.
-Those familiar with feijoa eat fruits raw, make jams and preserves...
+Due to insufficient information, the overseas fruit has not found wide use in our country.
+Those who are familiar with feijoa, eat fruits raw, prepare jams and preserves.
 You can buy feijoa in markets and large supermarkets.

-Thanks to the efforts of breeders, the tropical plant has become widespread in Russia - in the Crimea, Krasnodar, Georgia, Azerbaijan, Ukraine.
+Thanks to the work of breeders, the tropical plant has become widespread in Russia - in Crimea, Krasnodar, Georgia, Azerbaijan, and Ukraine.

-Depending on the growing conditions, there are small, medium, large fruits...
-Eat whole fruits or scrape the pulp with a spoon.
+Depending on growing conditions, there are small, medium, large fruits .
+They eat whole fruits or scrape out the pulp with a spoon.

-Because of its composition, the tropical crop is used to treat a variety of diseases.
-The medicinal properties of fruits are especially appreciated during the period of vitamin deficiency for a weakened organism.
+Due to its composition, the tropical crop is used to treat a number of diseases.
+Especially appreciated medicinal properties fruits during the period of vitamin deficiency for a weakened body.

-The benefits of the fruit, useful and medicinal properties of fruits and leaves
+Benefits of fruit, beneficial and medicinal properties of fruits and leaves

 The chemical composition of feijoa indicates its benefits.
-This fruit can rightfully be called not only the "miracle of the tropics", but also a panacea for many problems.
+This fruit can rightfully be called not only a “miracle of the tropics,” but also a panacea for many problems.

-The potted cultivation of feijoa does not guarantee a rich iodine content, there is a lot of it only in the fruits growing on the coast.
+Growing feijoa in pots does not guarantee a rich iodine content; it is only abundant in fruits growing on the coast.
 Benefit:

 • feijoa has a high content of nutrients, vitamins C, P and B;

-• essential oils are present in fruits with an anti-inflammatory effect;
+• the fruits contain essential oils with an anti-inflammatory effect;

-• contain iron, zinc, manganese, copper, organic iodine compounds;
+• contain iron, zinc, manganese, copper, organic compounds iodine;

-• in terms of value, the fruits are equal to iodine-containing seafood;
+• in value, the fruits are equal to iodine-containing seafood;

 • essential oils promote rejuvenation;

-• juice and pulp help fight couperosis, after using masks, capillary nets on the face disappear;
+• juice and pulp help fight rosacea; after using masks, capillary networks on the face disappear;

-• for depressive disorders, fruit seeds are used;
+• at depressive disorders fruit seeds are used;

-• tea useful for the body is prepared from the leaves.
+• A tea that is beneficial to the body is prepared from the leaves.

-The tart taste of feijoa is not present by chance, it is associated with the content of antioxidants.
+The tart taste of feijoa is present for a reason; it is associated with the content of antioxidants.
 They are considered a valuable product for the prevention of cancer.

-Endocrinologists agreed that tropical berries are needed for the thyroid gland.
+Endocrinologists agreed that tropical berries are good for the thyroid gland.

-The benefits of feijoa for men are priceless.
-Urologists recommend using for problems with the prostate.
+The beneficial properties of feijoa for men are priceless.
+Urologists recommend using it for prostate problems..

-Women will be able to preserve their figure and youth thanks to the exotic fruit.
-By replacing feijoa confectionery, you can lose those extra pounds.
+Thanks to this exotic fruit, women will be able to maintain their figure and youth.
+By replacing feijoa confectionery, you can lose extra pounds.

-Important: 100 grams of feijoa accounts for 0.5 mg of iodine compounds that are rapidly dissolving for the body.
+Important: per 100 grams of feijoa there are 0.5 mg of iodine compounds that are quickly soluble in the body.

 Harm and contraindications for use

-Ripe feijoa have a positive effect on the body, but unripe fruits negatively affect the digestive system...
+Ripe feijoas have a positive effect on the body, here unripe fruits negatively affect the digestive system.
 They can even cause poisoning.

-If unripe fruits are purchased, it is better to put them to ripen at room temperature.
+If you purchased unripe fruits, it is better to ripen them at room temperature.

-• direct contraindication - with an excess of iodine in the body;
+• direct contraindication - with excess iodine in the body;

-• not recommended to be mixed with milk (may cause stomach upset);
+• It is not recommended to mix with milk (may cause stomach upset);

-• due to poor digestibility, you should not give feijoa to children under one year of age;
+• due to poor digestibility, feijoa should not be given to children under one year of age;

-A large number of eaten fruits can be harmful - cause nervous irritability, anxiety.
+A large amount of fruit eaten can be harmful - cause nervous excitability and anxiety.

 Do not forget that overseas fruits can contribute to the occurrence of allergic reactions.
-Start your introduction to fruits in small portions.
+Start getting acquainted with the fruits in small portions.

-Important information: to avoid the consequences, be careful when treating feijoa to children.
+Important information: to avoid consequences, be careful when feeding feijoa to children.

-Experts were divided on the exotic fruit. some recommend them during pregnancy, others associate them with risks...
+Experts are divided on the exotic fruit. some recommend them during pregnancy, others associate them with risks.
 In everything you need to know when to stop.

-Feijoa is especially useful in the 12th week of pregnancy, during this period the child's thyroid gland develops.
+Feijoa is especially useful in the 12th week of pregnancy, during this period it develops thyroid child.

 It is difficult to predict how a pregnant body will behave if you try the berry for the first time.
-The same can be said for breastfeeding.
-If in doubt, it is better consult a doctor and monitor the body's response.
+The same can be said about breastfeeding.
+If in doubt, it's better consult a doctor and monitor your body’s reaction.

 Culinary and cosmetic recipes

-The topic below the presented material is devoted to recipes from an exotic fruit.
-They are used to make jams, mousses, jellies.
+The topic of the material below is devoted to recipes from the exotic fruit.
+Jams, mousses, and jellies are prepared from them.
 The popularity of these recipes is due to their rich pectin content.

-Proportions: for 1 kg of feijoa, take 1 kg of sugar.
+Proportions: For 1 kg of feijoa take 1 kg of sugar.
 Take ripe fruits.
-Wash them well, dry them on a towel.
+Wash them well and dry them on a towel.

 Finely chop with a knife, add sugar.
 Rub with a wooden spatula.
 Keep refrigerated.
 Apply as needed.
-Candied fruits are great for protecting the immune system.
+Candied fruits - excellent remedy to protect the immune system.

 Feijoa jam without cooking for the winter: